georgeerol/RoboticPerception/README.md

 ![Detect Each Objects](./pr2_robot/misc/DetectEachObjects.png)
 ### Confusion Matrix
-Once the feature extraction is completed we can train our model by running the python file `train_svm.py`.
+Once the feature extraction is completed, we can train our model by running the python file `train_svm.py`.
  ```sh
 $ rosrun sensor_stick train_svm.py
  ```
 The script will create the Confusion Matrix and generate  the trained model(model.sav)
 ![Confusion Matrix](./pr2_robot/misc/ConfusionMatrix.JPG)
 These plots are showing two different versions of the confusion matrix for the classifier.On the left is raw counts and on the right as a percentage of the total.
 Trained model are saved in the model folder

 # Pick and Place
 For this project, we have a variety of different objects to identify.
-There are 3 different worlds(test1.world, test2.wold and test3.world) to work with where each world has different items on the table in front of the robot.
+There are 3 different worlds(test1.world, test2.world and test3.world) to work with where each world has different items on the table in front of the robot.
 These worlds are located in the [/pr2_robot/worlds/](./pr2_robot/worlds/) Object recognition can be performed base on the train model.sav generated.
 The program read each pick list which are pick_list1.yaml pick_list_2.yaml and pick_list_3.yaml and display the name of each objects.